-You can either fill in a paper ET1 form, or the online version.
-You can get the online version on the employment tribunals page on the Ministry of Justice website at: www.justice.gov.uk.
+It's best to use the online ET1 form.
+You can get it on the employment tribunals page on the Ministry of Justice website at: www.justice.gov.uk.

 The ET1 is a very important form.
 If you have an adviser or representative ask them to help you with this.